Easter Island: Ecology

 Benny Peiser noted evidence of self-sufficiency when Europeans first arrived.
 The island still had smaller trees, mainly toromiro, which became extinct in the wild in the 20th century probably because of slow growth and changes in the island's ecosystem.
 Cornelis Bouman, Jakob Roggeveen's captain, stated in his logbook, "... of yams, bananas and small coconut palms we saw little and no other trees or crops."
 According to Carl Friedrich Behrens, Roggeveen's officer, "The natives presented palm branches as peace offerings."
-According to ethnographer Alfred Mètraux, the most common type of house was called "hare paenga" (and is known today as "boathouse") because the roof resembled an overturned boat.
+According to ethnographer Alfred Métraux, the most common type of house was called "hare paenga" (and is known today as "boathouse") because the roof resembled an overturned boat.
 The foundations of the houses were made of buried basalt slabs with holes for wooden beams to connect with each other throughout the width of the house.
 These were then covered with a layer of totora reed, followed by a layer of woven sugarcane leaves, and lastly a layer of woven grass.

 Peiser claims that these reports indicate that large trees existed at that time, which is perhaps contradicted by the Bouman quote above.
 Plantations were often located farther inland, next to foothills, inside open-ceiling lava tubes, and in other places protected from the strong salt winds and salt spray affecting areas closer to the coast.
 It is possible many of the Europeans did not venture inland.
 The statue quarry, only 1 km from the coast with an impressive cliff 100 m high, was not explored by Europeans until well into the 19th century.

 Easter Island has suffered from heavy soil erosion in recent centuries, aggravated by massive historic deforestation alongside modern sheep farming throughout most of the 20th century.
 Jakob Roggeveen reported that Easter Island was exceptionally fertile.
 "Fowls are the only animals they keep.
 They cultivate bananas, sugar cane, and above all sweet potatoes."
 In 1786 Jean-François de La Pérouse visited Easter Island and his gardener declared that "three days' work a year" would be enough to support the population.
 Rollin, a major in the Pérouse expedition, wrote, "Instead of meeting with men exhausted by famine...
 I found, on the contrary, a considerable population, with more beauty and grace than I afterwards met in any other island; and a soil, which, with very little labor, furnished excellent provisions, and in an abundance more than sufficient for the consumption of the inhabitants."
 The islanders' innovation of lithic mulching – the practice of covering fields with gravel or rocks to trap moisture and improve soil fertility – is a well-known and effective practice in dry areas of the premodern world.